Judge tosses involuntary manslaughter charges in Penn State hazing case

 A judge on Wednesday again tossed out involuntary manslaughter charges against former members of the Penn State fraternity where a student died during an alcohol-fueled pledge event last year.

-In a written ruling, Magisterial District Judge Allen Sinclair dismissed the charges against five members, including the president of the now-disbanded Beta Theta Pi and the fraternity's pledgemaster.
+In a written ruling, Magisterial District Judge Allen Sinclair in Pennsylvania dismissed the charges against five members, including the president of the now-disbanded Beta Theta Pi and the fraternity's pledgemaster.

 The involuntary manslaughter charges would have carried a maximum punishment of 2-1/2 to five years in prison.